turbonemesis/constitution/CONSTITUTION.md

 #### Section 1 - Vice President

-The executive branch of {OrgAbbreviation} shall consist of a Vice President only, whom shall be the CTO of {CompanyName}.
+The executive branch of {OrgAbbreviation} shall consist of a Vice President only, whom shall be the current CTO of {CompanyName}.

 A. The Vice President shall fulfill the following duties: